Articles

 Glass Containers are Easy to Clean

-Glass Can Be Put in the Freezer
+Glass Can Store in the Freezer

 Glass Containers are Safe for Heating

-Despite not being a great conductor for heat, glass is generally safe to put in the oven and microwave.
+Despite not being a great conductor of heat, glass is generally safe to put in the oven and microwave.
 Most makers of glass food containers such as Pyrex mark their products safe for use in the oven which means the glass can withstand the heat and doesn’t have any coatings that would make it unsafe.

 Glass Food Containers Are Toxin Free